-Age UK Plymouth is committed to being there for older people who need us.
-If you decide to leave a gift in your will to us, you will be supporting us to make life better for older people in Plymouth.
+Age UK Plymouth is committed to being there for those who need us.
+If you decide to leave us a gift in your will, you will be helping people in our community Love Later Life.

-Every single gift is vital to Age UK Plymouth and we appreciate any gift you may choose to leave us after taking care of your family and friends.
+Every single gift is vital to Age UK Plymouth and the work we do across the city.
+We appreciate any legacy you may choose to leave us after taking care of your family and loved ones.
 Whatever the value of your gift, it will go a long way to help someone who needs us.

 How to leave a gift in your will

-Having a will and keeping it up-to-date helps ensure that your wishes can be respected and your property and assets benefit people and causes you really care about.
+Having a will and keeping it up-to-date helps ensure that your wishes can be respected and your legacy benefits people and causes you really care about.
 We would always recommend that you speak to a qualified professional such as a solicitor, when making or amending your will.

 Your solicitor will be able to advise you on the required wording to carry out your wishes.
 If you wish to leave a gift to Age UK Plymouth in your will, all you need is our charity details below: